-Working on interesting merit badges is your passport into a world of new possibilities.
+Working on interesting merit badges is a scout’s passport into a world of new possibilities.
 I’m serious!
 Finding the right merit badge could lead you to your future dream career or a lifelong passion.
-While some of the merit badges you’ll earn will come from troop activities, others, you’ll need to choose and complete by yourself.
+While some of the merit badges you’ll earn will come from troop activities, some of the most rewarding badges are those that you choose and complete all on your own!.

 What are the most interesting merit badges to earn alone?
 Outside of a scout’s immediate interests, the best merit badges to earn are those that expose a scout to skills that might be useful in their future.
 In my opinion, the best 7 merit badges to earn alone are: